API#

 - lbm_suite2p_python.load_planar_results(ops: dict | str | Path, z_plane: list | int = None) dict[source]#

 Load stat, iscell, spks files and return as a dict.
-Does NOT filter by valid cells, array contain both accepted and rejected neurons.
-Filter for accepted-only via f[iscell] or fneue[iscell] if needed.
+Does NOT filter by valid cells, arrays contain both accepted and rejected neurons.
+Filter for accepted-only via

 - opsdict, str or Path